|Nutrition Facts (per serving)|

-Cook the long-grain white rice according to package instructions.
+Cook the white rice according to package directions.
 Set aside and keep warm.

 In a large skillet, heat butter over medium heat until it stops foaming, about 45 seconds.

-Add the garlic and sauté for 15 to 20 seconds.
-Add the shrimp and sauté over medium heat, turning frequently until the shrimp just turns pink, or about 5 minutes.
+Add the garlic and sauté until fragrant, 15 to 20 seconds.
+Add the shrimp and sauté over medium heat, turning frequently until the shrimp just turns pink, or about 3 minutes.

-Add the lemon juice, as well as the salt and pepper to taste.
-Stir well.
+Add the lemon juice, salt, and pepper to taste.
+Toss to combine.

 Spoon the rice into a serving dish.
-Top with the lemon-garlic shrimp, sprinkle on the freshly chopped parsley, and serve immediately.
+Top with the lemon-garlic shrimp, garnish with the parsley, and serve immediately.

 - For extra flavor in the rice, cook it in low-sodium chicken stock instead of water.

 - For some heat, add 1 teaspoon of crushed red pepper flakes or 1/2 teaspoon of red cayenne pepper when you add the lemon juice and salt.

 With wine or vermouth: Remove the cooked shrimp with a slotted spoon.
 Add the lemon juice and salt along with about 3 to 4 tablespoons of dry vermouth or white wine to the skillet and boil for about 20 to 30 seconds to reduce.
 Add the parsley and serve with the shrimp.

 Baked lemon shrimp: Heat the oven to 450 F. Melt the butter in the microwave.
 Combine the melted butter with the rest of the ingredients in an oven-safe baking dish.
 Bake for 5 minutes, turn the shrimp, and bake for 5 to 10 more minutes until the shrimp are cooked through.